XefPatterson/PaperNotes/Papers/HybridBootstrapping/HybridBootstrap.md

 Figure 3 from the article is perhaps the most interesting one in my opinion and shows these claims about tuning *u* vs *p*:

 ![Figure 3](Figure3.png)

+### Conclusion
+This papers presents a novel alternative to dropout, which seems to give slightly better generalization results at the cost of a more complicated implementation, but struggles to show clear, fair comparisons.
+I read the first version of this paper on arxiv and feel that a new version with (1) better comparisons and (2) more implementation details - or details on the computational/memory cost compared to dropout - would be very interesting.
+They also present a way to sample the dropout probability at each iteration that helps hyper-parameter tuning that seems easy to implement.